besteon/balatrobot/README.md

 THIS MOD DOES NOT CONTAIN A FINISHED BOT, JUST THE API.

 To make your own bot, modify Bot.lua.
 There is also an example in the examples folder to get you started (it isn't very good...).

+## Disclaimer

+This mod may not work in conjunction with other mods.
+Use at your own risk.